Post-presidency of George Washington: Return to Mount Vernon

 Washington departed Philadelphia for Mount Vernon on March 9, 1797, and he traveled with Martha, his granddaughter Nelly, and George Washington Lafayette.
 The party arrived at Mount Vernon "six days" later, having made a few stops along the way, as Washington was a celebrated hero.
 In April, he opined in a letter that he was "once more seated under my own vine and fig tree" and hoped "to spend the remainder of my days."

-Washington was so intent on staying within 25 miles of Mount Vernon that he declined to attend the wedding of his nephew Lawrence Augustine Washington.
+Washington was so intent on staying within 25 miles of Mount Vernon that he respectfully declined to attend the wedding of his nephew Lawrence Augustine Washington.

 Washington's sister, Betty Lewis, died, and Washington was survived only by his younger brother Charles, the last of their generation of the Washington family.
 The death of Betty caused Washington "inexpressible concern."

 Washington sent much of his vast collection of paper archives on the Revolutionary War and his presidency to Mount Vernon.
 He had a letterpress delivered to make copies of his papers.
 The archives originally contained "30 to 40 cases" of military expeditions, journals, and Congressional correspondence.
 Washington originally planned to build a library house at Mount Vernon and had ordered bookcases for his collections.
 However, his death prevented the building of the library.
 Washington's collections and the planned library would be a precursor for the modern presidential library system adopted in the 20th century by Congress.